alexharri/website/posts/encoding-declension.md

 publishedAt: ""
 ---

 Displaying personal names in Icelandic user interfaces is surprisingly hard.
-This is because of _declension_ -- a language feature that changes the form of words to communicate a syntatic function.
+This is because of _declension_ -- a language feature where the form of words change to communicate a syntatic function.

 In Icelandic, there are four forms for every personal name.
 Take the name _"Guðmundur"_:

-{<table>
+{<div className="table-1000"><table>
 <tbody>
   <tr><th>Case</th><th>Form</th></tr>
   <tr><td>Nominative</td><td>Guðmundur</td></tr>